ckcollab/ericcarmichael/content/Diablo 2 Botting.md

 One of the other cool pieces of this bot was the task queue based module system.
 Every action in the game was fired off by some module, and executed by being pulled off the task queue.
 For example, I had modules Mover, Killer, Item Pickup, and Chicken.
-I could write a whole paragraph on Mover Module, but to summarize it I used the non-client based map generation to stitch together all of the required maps to get from point A to point B. Meaning, you could ask the Mover module to go to the
+I could write a whole blog on Mover Module, but to summarize it I used the non-client based map generation to stitch together all of the required maps to get from point A to point B. Meaning, you could ask the Mover module to go to the